Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Abstract

 \section{Abstract}

-In time-to-event prediction problems, a standard approach to estimating an interpretable model is to use Cox proportional hazards, where features are selected based on lasso regularization or stepwise regression.
-However, these Cox-based models do not learn how different features relate.
-As an alternative, we present an interpretable neural network approach to jointly learn a survival model to predict time-to-event outcomes while simultaneously learning how features relate in terms of a topic model.
-In particular, we model each subject as a distribution over ``topics'', which are learned from clinical features as to help predict a time-to-event outcome.
-From a technical standpoint, we extend existing neural topic modeling approaches to also minimize a survival analysis loss function.
-We study the effectiveness of this approach on seven healthcare datasets on predicting time until death as well as hospital ICU length of stay, where we find that neural survival-supervised topic models achieves competitive accuracy with existing approaches while yielding interpretable clinical ``topics'' that explain feature relationships.
+We present a neural network framework for learning a survival model to predict a time-to-event outcome while simultaneously learning a topic model that reveals feature relationships.
+In particular, we model each subject as a distribution over ``topics'', where a topic could, for instance, correspond to an age group, a disorder, or a disease.
+The presence of a topic in a subject means that specific clinical features are more likely to appear for the subject.
+Topics encode information about related features and are learned in a supervised manner to predict a time-to-event outcome.
+Our framework supports combining many different topic and survival models; training the resulting joint survival-topic model readily scales to large datasets using standard neural net optimizers with minibatch gradient descent.
+For example, a special case is to combine LDA with a Cox model, in which case a subject's distribution over topics serves as the input feature vector to the Cox model.
+We explain how to address practical implementation issues that arise when applying these neural survival-supervised topic models to clinical data, including how to visualize results to assist clinical interpretation.
+We study the effectiveness of our proposed framework on seven clinical datasets on predicting time until death as well as hospital ICU length of stay, where we find that neural survival-supervised topic models achieve competitive accuracy with existing approaches while yielding interpretable clinical topics that explain feature relationships.
+Our code is available at: \url{https://github.com/georgehc/survival-topics}